nhsconnect/NHS-Booking-API/pages/explore/search_patient_appointments.md

 - SHOULD implement a limit such that Appointments in the past will not be returned.

 ### Failure ###
-The registry:

-- If the request fails because either no valid JWT is supplied or the supplied JWT failed validation, the response WILL include a status of `403` **Forbidden**.
-This WILL be accompanied by an OperationOutcome resource providing additional detail.

-- If the request fails because the query string parameters were invalid or unsupported, the response WILL include a status of `400` **Bad Request**.
-- If the request fails because of a server error, the response WILL include a status of `500` **Internal Server Error**.

 Provider systems: